"…'Others'? Wait, you're telling me that there are people out there who have supernatural powers just like me?"

 - In Jumper, David Rice believes he is the only person in the world capable of teleportation, until he meets Griffin, who signifies this trope with the line "What, did you think you were the only one?"

 - The Jedi Knights in the Star Wars prequels.
-Except that Luke and Anakin were both well aware that the order existed before either started their training, and with Luke he was the only active Jedi at the time, considering Yoda and Obi-Wan had effectively retired while the rest of the Order had been murdered by The Empire.
-The Expanded Universe reveals that various other Jedi survived the purge, but they went into hiding like Yoda and Obi-Wan.
+(Although with Luke and Anakin, both were well aware that the order existed before either started their training, and with Luke he was the only active Jedi at the time, considering Yoda and Obi-Wan had effectively retired while the rest of the Order had been murdered by The Empire.) now-discontinued The Expanded Universe revealed that various other Jedi survived the purge, but they went into hiding like Yoda and Obi-Wan.

 - A Dirty Job by Christopher Moore features the protagonist as the newest Grim Reaper, one among many.